SR-LIO: LiDAR-Inertial Odometry with Sweep Reconstruction: Our System SR-LIO

 \subsubsection{Down-Sampling}

 Due to huge number of 3D point clouds to be processed, the computational burden of the whole system is heavy.
-In order to reduce the computational burden, we down-sample the input point clouds.
-Specifically, we put the point clouds of input sweep (i.e., $S_j$ and $S_{j+1}$ in Fig. \ref{fig3} (a)) into a volume with 0.5$\times$0.5$\times$0.5(unit: m) voxel size, and make each voxel contain only one point cloud.
-This down-sampling strategy ensures that the density distribution of point clouds is uniform in 3D space after down-sampling.
+In order to reduce the computational burden, we down-sample the input point clouds (i.e., $S_j$ and $S_{j+1}$ in Fig. \ref{fig1}).
+Firstly, we perform the quantitative down-sampling strategy, which keeps only one out of every four points.
+Then, we put the quantitative down-sampled points into a volume with $0.5\times0.5\times0.5$ (unit: m) voxel size, and make each voxel contain only one point cloud, which is the same as CT-ICP \cite{dellenbach2022ct}.